Become a

 • Knowledge of qualitative and quantitative research methods

-Tools of a Product Analyst
+Top Tools of a Product Analyst

 We've also compiled the most common tools listed in job description.
-If you're serious about becoming a Product Analyst, get familiar with these and be ready to talk about them.
+If you're serious about becoming a product analyst, get familiar with these and be ready to talk about them.

-Gathering Quantitative Data
+For Gathering Quantitative Data

 • Google Analytics